Non-Human Identity Orchestration: Managing Workload Identities at Scale

 Choosing the Right NHI Orchestration Solution

 Choosing the right NHI orchestration solution can feel like navigating a maze, but fear not!
-Selecting the right tool is critical for streamlining your non-human identity management and bolstering your overall security posture.
+Selecting the right tool is critical for streamlining your non-human identity management (as discussed in this resource) and bolstering your overall security posture.

 First, take a step back and assess your organization's specific needs.
 What types of NHIs do you need to manage?
 What platforms and environments do they operate in?
 Consider your current infrastructure, future growth plans, and any compliance requirements.
 This clarity will guide your evaluation process.